AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/search/search-workfront.md

 It also finds objects that might have "Marketing" in the name and "Demo" in the description.

-However, you can do the following in the Search box to adjust the search results that appear:
+However, you can do the following in the [!UICONTROL Search] box to adjust the search results that appear:

 <table style="table-layout:auto">
  <col>